GM's lighter 2016 Camaro ups the ante in U.S. muscle car wars

-DETROIT, May 16 (Reuters) - General Motors Co unveiled the sixth generation of its Chevrolet Camaro on Saturday, upping the ante as Detroit’s muscle cars enjoy a renaissance fueled by cheap oil.
+DETROIT (Reuters) - General Motors Co (GM.N) unveiled the sixth generation of its Chevrolet Camaro on Saturday, upping the ante as Detroit’s muscle cars enjoy a renaissance fueled by cheap oil.

 Those days ended some 40 years ago when gas prices spiked and federal fuel efficiency standards kicked in.
 Now the Detroit companies are using advanced engine and transmission technology to put the old names on cars that in many cases are more powerful, and in all ways safer, than the originals.